 Romantic guest rooms

-Size, style and function of Casa Howard’s 13 rooms vary significantly: individually decorated, each has its own particular character.
-Some rooms retain the original parquet flooring and mantelpieces, some are quirky and fun.
+The size and themes of Casa Howard’s 13 rooms vary quite a bit.
+Individually decorated, each brims with its own, particular character.
+Some rooms retain the original parquet flooring, furniture, and mantelpieces, some are quirky and fun.

-Each has a different ‘target audience’.
-There is a room for literature lover (The Library Room, with wall-to-wall shelves filled with books in English), another is for guests wishing to bring their dogs (Terrace room); and one of the rooms was designed with young families in mind (Play Room, with a private climbing wall and Disney DVDs).
+There is a room for literature lovers called The Library Room, furnished with wall-to-wall shelves filled with books (in English), another is for guests wishing to bring their dogs (Terrace room).
+One of the rooms was designed with young families in mind (Play Room), equipped with a private climbing wall.

 Italian mod cons

-Continuing with the non-hotel concept, the breakfast is served only in the bedrooms and—typically for Italy—is very simple.
-A freshly squeezed orange juice, a toast with butter and home made jam and honey from the private Tuscan farm, a fresh fruit, excellent coffee or tea in Indian glasses, everything served in Ginori china—that’s about it.
+Continuing with the non-hotel concept, the breakfast is served only in the bedrooms and is—typically for Italy—very simple, in a good way.
+A freshly squeezed orange juice, a toast with butter and homemade jam and honey from the private Tuscan farm, a fresh fruit, excellent coffee or tea in Indian glasses, everything served in Ginori china — and that’s about it.
 Perfect.

-Otherwise, Casa Howard offers the regular amenities expected in a good hotel (or a fashionable friend’s house): satellite TV, free wireless internet connection and a Nespresso coffee machine in the communal room as well as advice and recommendations on where to go, shop and eat in Florence.
+Otherwise, Casa Howard offers the regular amenities expected in a good hotel (or a fashionable friend’s house): free Wifi, a Nespresso coffee machine in the communal room as well as advice and recommendations on where to go, shop and eat in Florence.